Most of you may have a very good speaking ability. And you think you have the chance to get that 7 or above band score that you need.

 Has a native IELTS teacher ever assessed how naturally you speak English?
-Take a trial speaking class with one of our IELTS Speaking UK Native teachers who will assess you and give you immediate feedback on what you need to improve by clicking the link below:
+Take a trial speaking class with one of our best tips in IELTS Speaking UK Native teachers.
+They will assess you and give you immediate feedback on what you need to improve by clicking the link below:

-Please remember that fluency is 25% of the IELTS speaking examination and you can only develop fluency by practising frequently with IELTS speaking partners, teachers and native teachers.
+Please remember that fluency is 25% of the IELTS speaking examination.
+You can only develop fluency by practising frequently with IELTS speaking partners, teachers, and native teachers.

 Focus on all areas equally

-Following on from what has been said earlier about fluency being 25% of the IELTS exam, vocabulary will be another 25%, your grammar range and accuracy will be another 25% (read our articles about grammar and accuracy) and finally your pronunciation will be 25% (check out our article about pronunciation here), therefore it is so important that you focus on all four areas equally.
+Following on from what has been said earlier about fluency being 25% of the IELTS exam.
+Vocabulary will be another 25%, your grammar range.
+Accuracy will be another 25% (read our articles about grammar and accuracy).
+And finally your pronunciation will be 25% (check out our article about pronunciation here).
+So it is so important that you focus on all four areas equally.